The material used is 20Cr2Ni4A steel, and its chemical composition is presented in Table 1.

-The slider in the quenching die is connected to the external die by bolts, and the external die is connected to the quenching press by screws.
+The quenching die’s slider is connected to the external die using bolts, and the external die is linked to the quenching press using screws.

-Because the external die is connected to the quenching press, the sliding block moves along the 15 ° inclined plane of the internal wall of the external die during the falling process of the external die.
+During the falling process of the external die, the sliding block moves along the 15° inclined plane of the external die’s internal wall since the external die is attached to the quenching press.

-When the internal die is pressed on the surface of the part, the sliding block just completes the movement and fits with the outer circle of the part, fixing the outer circle size of the part, thus controlling the size change during the quenching process of the part, and realizing the purpose of controlling the deformation of the part with the quenching die.
+When the internal die presses against the part’s surface, the sliding block completes its movement and fits with the part’s outer circle.
+This fixing of the outer circle size controls the part’s size changes during the quenching process and achieves the quenching die’s purpose of controlling the part’s deformation.

 Specific working steps of quenching die:

-When the internal pressure die falls on the surface of the part, the slider installed on the external pressure die just fits with the external surface of the part, and the external pressure die falls onto the workbench, creating a closed space between it and the part.
+As the internal pressure die reaches the surface of the part, the slider attached to the external pressure die fits perfectly onto the external surface of the part, and the external pressure die falls onto the workbench, creating a closed space between it and the part.

-At this time, the oil spray valve works, and the closed space is filled with quenching oil, and the part finishes quenching.
+At this point, the oil spray valve activates, filling the closed space with quenching oil, and completing the quenching process for the part.

 2.2 Use effect of quenching die

-Due to the effect of mandrel, the roundness of φ115mm inner hole can also be controlled at about 0.2mm, which greatly improves the quenching qualification rate of parts.
+Additionally, the mandrel’s effect can control the roundness of the φ115mm inner hole at approximately 0.2mm, significantly enhancing the quenching qualification rate of parts.

 3. Process analysis and experience

-Therefore, it is necessary to take effective control measures to limit or reduce the size change of parts, so that they can meet the machining requirements of the next step.
+Therefore, it is crucial to implement effective control measures to limit or reduce the size change of parts, ensuring they meet the machining requirements of subsequent steps.

 Through the quenching production practice of thin-walled parts, the following experience is obtained:

-3) When machining the 15 ° inclined plane, it is important to control the surface roughness of the part shall be controlled at a relatively high machining accuracy, such as Ra=0.4~0.8μm, so that the sliding block will not be stuck when falling along the inner wall of the external pressure die.
+3. During the machining process of the 15° inclined plane, it is important to control the surface roughness of the part with a relatively high machining accuracy, such as Ra=0.4~0.8μm, to prevent the sliding block from becoming stuck along the inner wall of the external pressure die.

-The main reason for part deformation is that the size of the thin wall of the part expands due to the combined effect of section difference, thermal stress and organizational stress during cooling, presenting a “bell mouth” phenomenon.
+6. The main reason for part deformation is the expansion of the size of the thin wall of the part due to the combined effect of section difference, thermal stress, and organizational stress during cooling, which can present a “bell mouth” phenomenon.

-In the original quenching process plan, the various stresses generated in the quenching process of the parts could not be effectively limited, so the technical requirements of the process could not be met.
+7. The original quenching process plan failed to effectively limit the various stresses generated during the quenching process of the parts, making it difficult to meet the technical requirements of the process.

-In addition, the change of the carbon concentration gradient of the carburized layer, the metallographic structure, and the smoothness of the operation will affect the deformation of the part.
+9. In addition, the change of the carbon concentration gradient of the carburized layer, the metallographic structure, and the smoothness of the operation will also affect the deformation of the part.

-In actual production, it is also necessary to strictly control the flow of various penetrants, so that the concentration gradient of the carburizing layer can transition to the center more smoothly, and combine with the original tissue in the center more gently, so as to avoid the occurrence of too steep carbon concentration gradient, which will affect the use performance of the product.
+10. Therefore, in actual production, it is necessary to strictly control the flow of various penetrants to ensure the smooth transition of the concentration gradient of the carburizing layer to the center and gentle combination with the original tissue in the center.
+This will avoid the occurrence of too steep carbon concentration gradient, which could affect the product’s performance.